Program Information

 Welcome to the Gordon S. Lang School of Business and Economics, Bachelor of Commerce Program!
 We are excited to welcome you to the University of Guelph.
 All first-year B.Comm students will be invited to attend a Degree Program Event in early September; we will contact you in August with additional details.

 As a B.Comm student in Semester 1, you will take four courses worth a total of 2.50 credits.
-Note that MGMT*1000 Introduction to Business, is a double-weight course which is worth two courses or 1.00 credits.
-This course is offered in the Fall Semester only (Sept-Dec) and must be taken by all B.Comm students in their first semester.
+Note that MGMT*1000 Introduction to Business is a double-weight course worth 1.0 credits, which is the equivalent of two courses.
+This course is offered in the Fall Semester only (Sept-Dec) and MUST be taken by all B.Comm students in their first semester.
 As this is a double-weight course, the academic workload will be the same as two regular courses.

 Your required courses for Semester 1 and Semester 2 are listed here by major.
 Course descriptions are available in the Undergraduate Calendar.